xenbaloch/Training-simple-classification-algorithms-for-Machine-Learning/README.md

-# Training simple classification algorithms for Machine Learning
+# Training simple classification algorithms for machine learning

-To sum up what exactly we'll be doing here, we are going to build an intuition for machine learning algorithms.
-We'll be using Pandas, NumPy, and Matplotlib to read in, process, and visualize our data.
-Finally, implementing few classification algorithms in Python
+To sum up what exactly I have done in this repository, I have trained some simple classification algorithms for machine learning.
+At first, I implemented a simple Perceptron algorithm in Python, and later on an Adaptive linear neuron is implemented in Python.